Azure/azure-powershell/src/ResourceManager/RecoveryServices.Backup/Commands.RecoveryServices.Backup/help/Get-AzureRmRecoveryServicesBackupStatus.md

 ```

 ### -Name
-Name of the Azure Resource whose representative item needs to be checked if it is already protected by some Recovery Services Vault in the subscription.
+Name of the ARM resource to be checked.

 ```yaml
 Type: String